 Tunnel Mountain Sunrise Hike

 On our last morning in Banff, we got up again in darkness to do a sunrise hike up Tunnel Mountain.
-The weather was not in our favour unfortunately with low cloud which blocked out the sunrise.
+The weather was not in our favour, unfortunately, with low cloud which blocked out the sunrise.
 The walk from town up the pine forests was easy and only took 50 mins to the top.
-There’s nice views of Banff and Cascade mountain on the 7km hike with over 300m of climbing.
-It’s a popular family friendly day hike and was not technical.
-The best bit were the up close views of Mount Rundle seen below.
+There are nice views of Banff and Cascade Mountain on the 7km hike with over 300m of climbing.
+It’s a popular family-friendly day hike and was not technical.
+The best bit was the up close views of Mount Rundle seen below.

 Moraine Lake